TylerTemp/SaintsField/README.md

     **Known Issue**:

     Unity changed how the `TrackPropertyValue` and `RegisterValueChangeCallback` works.
 Using on a `SerializeReference`, you can still get the correct callback, but the callback will happen multiple times for one change.

+    Using `OnValueChanged` on an array/list of `SerializeReference` can cause some problem when you add/remove an element: the `Console` will give error, and the inspector view will display incorrect data.
+Selecting out then selecting back will fix this issue.
+    However, you can just switch back to the old way if you do not care about the field change in the reference field.
+(Because Unity, still, does not fix related issues about property tracking...)

-    This issue can not be fixed unless Unity fixes it.
+    These two issues can not be fixed unless Unity fixes it.

     See: [1](https://issuetracker.unity3d.com/issues/visualelements-that-use-trackpropertyvalue-keep-tracking-properties-when-they-are-removed), [2](https://issuetracker.unity3d.com/issues/visualelement-dot-trackpropertyvalue-doesnt-invoke-the-callback-when-the-property-is-under-serializereference-and-serializefield-attributes)